geojupyter/jupytergis/docs/contributor_guide/code_quality.md

   - Generic pre-commit checks help avoid common mistakes like committing large files or trailing whitespace.

-- Package scripts (defined in `package.json`) to check (and/or fix) TypeScript, JavaScript, CSS, JSON, Markdown, and YAML.
+- **Formatting and lint checks and autofixers for Typescript, Javascript, CSS, JSON,
+- Markdown, and YAML.**
+  Defined as package scripts (in `package.json`).
   Run manually with `jlpm run lint`.
   **Will exit 0 when applying fixes.
   Check the logs and/or `git status` after every run.**